 The first is to replace the stage floor in the high school auditorium, which Superintendent Aurelia Henriquez said has cracks, divots and gouge.
 That project will cost just over $63,000.
 READ

 Nine college-bound high-school seniors at Riverhead and McGann-Mercy high schools have been awarded $38,500 in scholarships by the Rotary Club of Riverhead.
 The students were recognized at the Rotary Club’s meeting last Wednesday at the Hyatt Place.
 READ

 Retiring teachers and staff got a fond farewell from members of the Shoreham-Wading River Central School District.
 READ

-The Riverhead Board of Education honored 12 retiring employees at Tuesday’s meeting.
+The Riverhead Board of Education honored 22 retirees at its meeting Tuesday night.

 Board president Greg Meyer shared information about each retiree’s time in the district and presented them with a plaque during the meeting.
 The retirees were also treated to cake.
 READ

 Times Review Media Group honored six student journalists representing each high school in the coverage area with scholarships at a ceremony Thursday night.
 READ

 In 1956 the Superior General of the Sisters of Mercy in Brooklyn sent five nuns to Riverhead with the goal of starting a new Catholic high school.